Fusion systems with Benson-Solomon components: Preliminaries

+We have seen $O^p(\F)$ as a particularly important example of a normal subsystem.
 Conversely, given a normal subsystem $\E$ of $\F$ over $T$ and a subgroup $P$ of $S$, one may construct the product system $\E P$ of $\F$, which contains $\E$ as a normal subsystem of $p$-power index.
 This is a saturated subsystem of $\F$, and furthermore it is the unique saturated subsystem $\D$ of $\F$ over $TP$ such that $O^p(\D) = O^p(\E)$.
-Note however that the uniqueness of the construction of the product depends on the ambient system $\F$ in which it is defined.
 See \cite[Section~8]{AschbacherGeneralized}, and also \cite{Henke2013} for a simplified construction of $\E P$.
-We will use the following definition and two lemmas concerning local subsystems in product systems later in Lemma~\ref{L:CCM}.